nspcc-dev/neofs-node/config/testnet/README.md

 Coordinates: 59.53, 30.15
 ```

-It is recommended to pass node's key as a file.
-To do so convert your wallet
+It is recommended to pass the node's key as a file.
+To do so, convert your wallet
-WIF to 32-byte hex (via `neofs-cli` for example) and save it to file.
+WIF to 32-byte hex (via `neofs-cli` for example) and save it to a file.

 ```
 // Print WIF in a 32-byte hex format